alexz05z/Pratica-1-Avanzada/docs/source/index.rst

-.. tienda_online documentation master file, created by sphinx-quickstart on Thu Apr 10 14:22:14 2025.
+..
+Tienda_online documentation master file, created by sphinx-quickstart on Thu Apr 10 15:27:09 2025.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to tienda_online's documentation!
+Welcome to Tienda_online's documentation!
 =========================================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

 Indices and tables
 ==================